Rhett Forrester: Biography

 In November 2013, an expanded 30-year anniversary edition of Jack Starr and Rhett Forrester's Out of the Darkness, including rare pictures and liner notes, was issued by Germany's Limb Music label.

 Death

 Forrester was shot and killed at the Northwest Atlanta intersection of Lovejoy Street (now Centennial Lane) and Merritts Avenue, one block west of Techwood Drive (now Centennial Olympic Park Drive), after he refused to give up his vehicle in an attempted carjacking; he was 37 years old.
-The crime remained unsolved for some time.
 He was survived by his mother Lafortune Forrester, his brother, guitarist Lucky Forrester, his ex, Windi Grace, daughter, Jade Grace, and his fiance, Lori Plester, whom he was living with at the time.

-One person (who apparently pulled the trigger) was killed and another was arrested for other crimes, finally admitting to being at the scene of Forrester's death, among other murders.

 Posthumous honor

 Forrester was inducted into Atlanta's Hard Rock Cafe in 1996.
 The ceremony was held on June 22, two weeks before the 1996 Summer Olympics.